 Violations of academic integrity include the obvious offenses of cheating, fabricating information/results, tampering and plagiarism, but also include aiding and/or facilitating such activities and, in some cases, failing to reference one's own work.
-It is each student's responsibility to become familiar with and uphold
+It is each student's responsibility to become familiar with and uphold University policies.

-21. Research Integrity and Assurance
+18. Research Integrity and Assurance